Stefanie Dolson: Washington Mystics (2014–17)

-Chicago Sky (2017–2022)
+Chicago Sky (2017–2021)

 After three seasons with the Mystics, Dolson was traded to the Chicago Sky along with teammate Kahleah Copper, and the second overall pick in the 2017 WNBA draft, for Elena Delle Donne.

 On May 14, 2017, in her debut with the Sky, Dolson scored 9 points along with 2 rebounds in a 70–61 loss to the Minnesota Lynx.
 On May 21, 2017, Dolson tied her career-high of 23 points along with 8 rebounds and a new career-high of 5 blocks in a 75–71 victory over the Atlanta Dream.
 Two months later, on July 28, 2017, Dolson scored a new career-high of 29 points in an 86–80 loss to the Phoenix Mercury.
 By the end of the season, Dolson averaged new career-highs in scoring and rebounding with 14.5 ppg and 5.8 rpg, but the Sky finished 12-22 and were eliminated from playoff contention.

 In February 2018, Dolson re-signed with the Sky to a multi-year deal in free agency.
 In 2018, the Sky missed out on the playoffs as they finished with a 13–21 record.

+In February 2020, Dolson re-signed with the Sky on a new two-year deal.
+In the 2021 WNBA season, Dolson and the Chicago Sky won their first WNBA championship.

+New York Liberty (2022–2023)

+On February 3, 2022, Dolson signed a two-year guaranteed deal with the New York Liberty.
+In the 2022 WNBA season, the Liberty made it to the playoffs, where they lost in the first round, 1–2, to the Sky.
+Dolson started in all 36 regular-season and 3 playoff games for the team.

+For the 2023 WNBA season, the Liberty acquired several high-profile frontcourt players, such as Breanna Stewart and Jonquel Jones.
+Coupled with an ankle injury, this significantly limited Dolson's role and playing time throughout the season.
+Dolson reached the WNBA Finals for the second time in her career with the Liberty, but they lost the series 1–3 to the Las Vegas Aces.

+Second stint with the Washington Mystics (2024–present)

+On February 14, 2024, Dolson signed a two-year contract with the Washington Mystics, returning to the team 10 years after being drafted.
+With the Mystics, Dolson leaned even more into her three-point shooting skills, playing in a stretch four or stretch five role.
+Her shooting proficiency earned her a spot in the 2024 All-Star Weekend Three-Point Contest.
+On August 17, 2024, in an 83–99 loss to the Minnesota Lynx, Dolson tied a WNBA record for the most made three-pointers without a miss with six.